Immersive Studio Visit

 Basically, whatever I can find that flips the game/practice of painting and introduces something new or a way to make a mark in a way what I haven’t done before – Todd Monaghan

 On the 16th of November, Eazel visited the cozy studio of New York based artist, Todd Monaghan, located on the Upper Westside of Manhattan Island in NYC.
-We interviewed Todd while scanning his studio in VR.
+We interviewed Todd as our team scanned his studio in VR.

 Amy Gahyun Lee (AL): Please tell us about your studio.